ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_ethernet_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>Physical resource backing for the virtual Ethernet adapter.</div>
+                        <div>Physical resource backing for the virtual Ethernet adapter.
+Required with <em>state=[&#x27;present&#x27;]</em></div>
-                        <div>If unset, the system may try to find an appropriate backing.
-If one is not found, the request will fail.</div>
-                        <div>Valide attributes are:</div>
+                        <div>Valid attributes are:</div>
+                        <div>- <code>type</code> (str): The {@name BackingType} defines the valid backing types for a virtual Ethernet adapter.</div>
+                        <div>- Accepted values:</div>
+                        <div>- STANDARD_PORTGROUP</div>
+                        <div>- HOST_DEVICE</div>
+                        <div>- DISTRIBUTED_PORTGROUP</div>
+                        <div>- OPAQUE_NETWORK</div>
+                        <div>- <code>network</code> (str): Identifier of the network that backs the virtual Ethernet adapter.</div>
                         <div>- <code>distributed_port</code> (str): Key of the distributed virtual port that backs the virtual Ethernet adapter.
 Depending on the type of the Portgroup, the port may be specified using this field.
 If the portgroup type is early-binding (also known as static), a port is assigned when the Ethernet adapter is configured to use the port.
 The port may be either automatically or specifically assigned based on the value of this field.
 If the portgroup type is ephemeral, the port is created and assigned to a virtual machine when it is powered on and the Ethernet adapter is connected.
 This field cannot be specified as no free ports exist before use.</div>
-                        <div>May be used to specify a port when the network specified on the <em>network</em> field is a static or early binding distributed portgroup.
-If unset, the port will be automatically assigned to the Ethernet adapter based on the policy embodied by the portgroup type.</div>
-                        <div>- <code>network</code> (str): Identifier of the network that backs the virtual Ethernet adapter.</div>
-                        <div>This field is optional and it is only relevant when the value of <em>type</em> is one of STANDARD_PORTGROUP, DISTRIBUTED_PORTGROUP, or OPAQUE_NETWORK.</div>
-                        <div>When clients pass a value of this structure as a parameter, the field must be the id of a resource returned by <span class='module'>vcenter_network_info</span>.</div>
-                        <div>- <code>type</code> (str): This option defines the valid backing types for a virtual Ethernet adapter.</div>
-                        <div>- Accepted values:</div>
-                        <div>- STANDARD_PORTGROUP</div>
-                        <div>- HOST_DEVICE</div>
-                        <div>- DISTRIBUTED_PORTGROUP</div>
-                        <div>- OPAQUE_NETWORK</div>
                 </td>
             </tr>
             <tr>